ChynieceM/Reading-Notes/201/Class08/README.md

 -Making all columns in a multiple column layout adopt the same height even if they contain a different amount of content.

+Flexbox - more control with setting it up more relationally.

 2. How does this topic connect with your long term goals?